msurdeanu/my-workflows-app/README.md

 value: "cache.get('sleepTime').toInteger()"
 ```

-we can rewrite it like this:
+It can be rewritten like this:

 ```yaml
 name: sleep.time